 - If the UE supports access to an SNPN providing access for localized services in SNPN, the UE shall indicate ME's support for SOR-SNPN-SI-LS to the HPLMN.

-The slice-based PLMN selection enables the HPLMN to control PLMN prioritization based on UE subscribed S-NSSAI(s) available via VPLMN(s).
-The slice-based PLMN selection information is used for slice-based PLMN selection (see clause 4.X).

-NOTE 5: According to the SLA among operators, the HPLMN will have the knowledge of the supported NSSAI(s) in the VPLMN(s).

-The following requirements are applicable for the slice-based PLMN selection information:

-- The UDM indicates the UE support of slice-based PLMN selection information and the UE's subscribed S-NSSAI(s) to the SOR-AF.

-- The SOR-AF may create a slice-based PLMN selection information.

-- The HPLMN may provision slice-based PLMN selection information to the UE using control plane steering of roaming mechanism.

-- The slice-based PLMN selection information carried in the steering of roaming transparent container is security protected.

-- The UE shall indicate support for slice-based PLMN selection information to the HPLMN.

-Editor’s Note: The structure of the slice-based PLMN selection is FFS.

-Editor’s Note: SA3 to check the security requirements for the slice-based PLMN information, if any.

-Editor’s Note: Interworking between slice-based PLMN selection and SOR is FFS.

 In order to support various deployment scenarios, the UDM may support at least one of the following functionalities:

-a) obtaining a list of preferred PLMN/access technology combinations, SOR-CMCI, if any (if supported by the UDM and required by the HPLMN), slice-based PLMN selection information, if any, or a secured packet which is available or becomes available in the UDM (i.e. retrieved from the UDR); or
+a) obtaining a list of preferred PLMN/access technology combinations, SOR-CMCI, if any (if supported by the UDM and required by the HPLMN), or a secured packet which is available or becomes available in the UDM (i.e. retrieved from the UDR); or

 NOTE 5: A secured packet can be made available at the UDR via implementation specific means.
 In this case the implementation specific means are required to ensure that the secured packet satisfies the "Replay detection and Sequence Integrity counter" (see ETSI TS 102 225 [73]) every time it is sent out from the HPLMN to the UE.

-b) obtaining a list of preferred PLMN/access technology combinations, SOR-CMCI, if any (if supported by the UDM and required by the HPLMN), slice-based PLMN selection information, if any (if supported by the UDM and required by the HPLMN), or a secured packet from the SOR-AF.
+b) obtaining a list of preferred PLMN/access technology combinations, SOR-CMCI, if any (if supported by the UDM and required by the HPLMN), or a secured packet from the SOR-AF.

 The HPLMN policy for the SOR-AF invocation can be present in the UDM only if the UDM supports obtaining a list of preferred PLMN/access technology combinations, SOR-CMCI, if any, or a secured packet from the SOR-AF.

-The UDM discards any list of preferred PLMN/access technology combinations, SOR-CMCI, if any, slice-based PLMN selection information, if any, or any secured packet obtained from the SOR-AF or which is or becomes available in the UDM (i.e. retrieved from the UDR), either during registration (as specified in annex C.2) or after registration (as specified in annex C.3 and C.4.3), when the UDM cannot successfully forward the SOR information to the AMF (e.g. in case the UDM receives the response from the SOR-AF with the list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, slice-based PLMN selection information, if any, the secured packet after the expiration of the operator specific timer, or if there is no AMF registered for the UE).
+The UDM discards any list of preferred PLMN/access technology combinations, SOR-CMCI, if any, or any secured packet obtained from the SOR-AF or which is or becomes available in the UDM (i.e. retrieved from the UDR), either during registration (as specified in annex C.2) or after registration (as specified in annex C.3 and C.4.3), when the UDM cannot successfully forward the SOR information to the AMF (e.g. in case the UDM receives the response from the SOR-AF with the list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, the secured packet after the expiration of the operator specific timer, or if there is no AMF registered for the UE).